 To ensure this we have a range of support in place, outlined below, and educate pupils through our comprehensive program of Personal, Social and Health Education (PSHE), assemblies and tutor programme.
 These sessions cover key themes including the importance of being kind, diversity, individuality, staying safe online and the consequences bullying.

-In addition we have pupil House Captains who pupils can talk to about issues and are also relaunching anti bullying ambassadors and anti-bullying boxes, which pupils can post their concerns in.
+We have pupil House Captains who pupils can talk to about issues and are also relaunching anti bullying ambassadors and anti-bullying boxes, which pupils can post their concerns in.

 We act quickly to resolve any situation which is brought to our attention and are committed to working together with pupils, parents and the wider community to ensure any incidence of bullying, online or in person is robustly tackled and challenged.
 Please do contact us if you have any concerns or need any help.